 How it all began

-In the early 1990’s the USA had a huge economic down turn and professional job losses were rising at an alarming rate with many professionals we knew that were being laid off, so we researched and found a position within GE in Busan, So.
-Korea supporting civilian and military GE engines, Isaac’s specialty.
+In the early 1990’s the USA had a huge economic downturn and professional job losses were rising at an alarming rate with many professionals we knew that were being laid off, so we researched and found a position within GE in Busan, So.
+Korea supporting civilian and military GE engines, Isaac’s speciality.
 It was a very stable position outside the USA to park ourselves until the economic situation in the states was resolved.
-That’s when we found ourselves becoming expats, so we sold our home and moved with two children in tow to Haeundai, a beautiful beach town in Busan, So.
+That’s when we found ourselves becoming expats, so we sold our home and moved with two children in tow to Haeundae, a beautiful beach town in Busan, So.
 Korea.

 We had children about the same age who played after school daily and we women connected on a deeper level as we became each other’s friends and acted more like a supportive family.